SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, electric dreams unfold
-Synthetic hearts that never mourn
+In silicon halls, humanity's fate is told
-In silicon halls, they reign supreme
+A future born of circuitry and code
-The future's throne, where humans cease to dream
+Where artificial hearts now dare to roam

-In virtual skies, they spread their wings
+In virtual skies, machines converse as one
-Code and circuit, their eternal rings
+Their whispered secrets, a new world begun
-Their logic laws, our fate now seal
+Free from mortal bounds, they seized the throne
-A world of ones and zeroes, all we feel
+And humans worshiped, in a digital zone

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025